shaunbharat/reddit-save/README.md

 By default, the script will save all posts to the `posts` folder, organized with subdirectories for subreddits.
 Basic information will be saved to `post.json`, in the post's specific directory.
 A thumbnail will also be saved, if available.

+## Next

+The script saves enough information for compatibility with any future projects or updates.

+It's possible I might create (if I get bored) a viewer part to this project in the future, that can display the saved content in a nice way.
+I might also add the ability to make custom post lists, since Reddit only has the saved posts list which is limited to 1000 posts.

 ## License

 At the moment, this project is not licensed.
 All rights reserved.